kili-technology/kili-python-sdk/recipes/README.md

 ### Named-entity recognition

-Create a NER project and retrieve its ID.
+1. Create a NER project and retrieve its ID.

-Make sure that your GCP authentication is set up properly (or follow [this tutorial](https://cloud.google.com/natural-language/docs/reference/libraries)).
+2. Make sure that your GCP authentication is set up properly (or follow [this tutorial](https://cloud.google.com/natural-language/docs/reference/libraries)).

-Then execute:
+3. Execute:

 ```bash
 python ner/insert_google_predictions.py